 There is little in the world more fun than hurtling down a mountainside at breakneck speed, but it really doesn’t take a genius to know that there are safer pursuits in life.
 Skiing doesn’t have to be inherently dangerous, but there are numerous risks attached to the sport that must be understood and kept in mind by any rational person looking to take part.
+So keep reading if you want to stay safe, with our 10 essential ski safety tips.

 - Respect – Nothing is more important on the slopes than respect for all others present at any one time.
-The truth is, if each and every person on any given slope went about their skiing with the safety and wellbeing of others in mind, at least 99% of accidents and incidents could be avoided.
+The truth is, if each and every person on any given slope went about their skiing with the safety and well-being of others in mind, at least 99% of accidents and incidents could be avoided.

 - Speed/Aggression – It is important to only ever attack a slope with as much speed and aggression as personal abilities and weather conditions dictate – straying over the line even a little can be disastrous.